 Bell peppers are a great vegetable to feed your pet.
-It contains several vitamins and minerals, including vitamins A and C. It’s also low in sugar, so it makes a perfect staple food.
+They contain several vitamins and minerals, including vitamins A and C. Bell peppers are also low in sugar, so they make a perfect staple food.
 Cut raw bell peppers into manageable sizes and give them to your pet every day.

 Broccoli is a safe food to give your guinea pig, and you can begin adding it to its daily diet.
 All parts of the plant are edible and will provide your pet with plenty of beneficial nutrients.
 Most experts recommend adding about a teaspoon of broccoli to your pet’s daily diet.

 Both the red and green varieties of cabbage make an excellent addition to your guinea pig’s diet, and most experts recommend feeding it raw 2 or 3 times a week for optimal health.
 It has plenty of vitamins and minerals but can cause digestive issues for some guinea pigs.
 Start with tiny amounts to see how your pet reacts.

 Carrots are a healthy vegetable that your guinea pig will love to chew on.
 It’s one of their favorites, so it makes a great treat.
 Carrots are high in sugar, though, so you can only supply them in small amounts of less than ¼ cup several times a week.
 Your pet can also eat the green carrot tops, which also contain a lot of nutrients, but these are high in calcium, so you should only provide them once a week.

 Cauliflower is a common garden vegetable that is safe for your guinea pig in small amounts.
 Most pigs will prefer the leaves of the plant, which are also better for them to eat.
 Experts recommend providing it raw because cooking vegetables will remove the nutrients.